Our pets are just like us – they can get into mischief and develop illnesses over time.

-Getting accident and illness pet insurance cover can help manage the costly unexpected bills that come with treating your beloved pet for these unforeseen events.
+Getting accident and illness pet insurance cover can help manage the costly bills that come with treating your beloved pet for these unforeseen events.

-For example, your policy may include a $10,000 annual limit and a $500 sub-limit on skin conditions.
-Once you use up the sub-limit on skin conditions, you’ll have $9,500 left from your annual limit.
-Remember to always check your policy’s PDS to find out exactly what you’re covered for.
+For example, your policy may include a $10,000 annual limit and have a $500 sub-limit for skin conditions.
+Once you claim up to the sub-limit for skin conditions, you won’t be able to claim any more for skin conditions, but you can claim up to $9,500 for other unrelated conditions.
+Always check your policy’s PDS to ensure you understand the limits and sub-limits included in your cover.

 Depending on the insurance provider, there may be minimum and maximum age limits.
-Typically, you can get an insurance policy for your pet once they are eight weeks old.
+Generally, you can get an insurance policy for your pet once they are eight weeks old.
 If your pet is over the age of nine years old, you may not be able to purchase a new policy for them.

 Many insurers will provide lifetime coverage for your pet when you start insuring them between the ages of eight weeks and nine years, as long as there are no breaks in cover.